 All samples are sent to RJ Hill Laboratories for analyses.
-Results are forwarded directly by Hills Laboratories to TRC for their records and for cross-referencing purposes.
-Results are kept and logged by WRS, and are used to calculate required spreading areas as per condition 17 of consent 5956-2.0 to ensure the hydrocarbon limit in condition 20 is adhered to.
-Additionally, consent 5956-2.0 condition 15 requires WRS to present predisposal results to the TRC for any contaminated soil intending for disposal, to assess for suitability on a case-by-case basis.
-As TRC have been directly forwarded all pre-disposal results, in the interest of avoiding duplication, PDF copies will not be attached to this report.
+Results are all sent directly and simultaneously by Hills Laboratories to the TRC for their records and for cross-referencing purposes.
+Results are used by WRS to calculate the required spreading areas as per condition 17 of consent 5956-2.0 ensuring the hydrocarbon limits in condition 20 are adhered to.
+Additionally, consent 5956-2.0 condition 15 requires WRS to present pre-remediation results to the TRC for any contaminated soil, to assess on a case-by-case, its suitability for spreading.